MathieuSnd2/ethglobal25/readme.md

 - When receiving liquidity, the liquidity is distributed to the middlewares using the weight of current liquidity.

-At any time, the vault has the following assets and liabilities:
+At any time, the meta-vault has the following assets and liabilities:

 | Liability               | Assets                        |
 |-------------------------|-------------------------------|